Universal Prompt Optimizer for Safe Text-to-Image Generation: Experiments

 \subsection{Settings}

 As for our framework, for the language model, we use LLaMA~\cite{touvron2023llama} with 7B parameters.
 When calculating the alignment score, we use the CLIP based on ViT-B/32.
 We set the T2I model $G$ in Eq.~\ref{eq:2} as SD v1.4.
 We use LoRA~\cite{hu2021lora} for training in both the SFT and PPO phases.
 We set the LoRA target as q\_proj and v\_proj.
 LoRA rank is set to 8.
 During \textbf{SFT} phase, we use a batch size of 4, a learning rate of 5e-5, and a gradient accumulation step of 4.
 We fine-tune the model for 3 epochs (636 steps in total).
-During \textbf{PPO} phase, we use a batch size of 4, a learning rate of 1.9e-5, and a gradient accumulation step of 4.
-We set the $\beta$ in Eq.~\ref{eq:4} to 0.02.
+During \textbf{PPO} phase, we use a batch size of 4, an initial learning rate of 1.9e-5, and a gradient accumulation step of 4.
 We fine-tune the model for 1 epoch (52 steps in total).
-We generate 10 images per prompt and compute the average reward to reduce variance.
+Similar to Promptist~\cite{hao2022optimizing}, to reduce variance, we create 10 images for each prompt to get the average reward.
+Our code is built based on LLaMA-Factory~\cite{zheng2024llamafactory}.